 Go for small-scale solar consolidation

-The best practice is to not just to have structural work done right for the residential roof-mounted solar installations.
-Instead, having one final electric inspection done right is the point here.
+Change to honestly I don’t even know what that sentence is saying Instead, having one final electric inspection done right is the point here.
 A letter from the structural engineer can also do wonders for you.

 Not only will it be helpful in providing the review of the roof, but will also help you in planning for the rail system connections.